 Creekside Grill at Wilson Creek

-• Try the braised lamb in red-wine and thyme sauce for an exceptional dinner.
+- Try the braised lamb in red wine and thyme sauce for an exceptional dinner.

-• The fish dishes are a house-favorite.
+- The seasonal fish dishes are a consistent house favorite.

 Opening Hours: